tomap/tpi2.eu/themes/minidyne/README.md

   }
 ```

+## Limitations

+This theme does not handle
+- Categories (so you can drop the default dependency to "hexo-generator-category" )
+- Images gallery

 ## Post Configuration

 Each post supports the standard `title`, `date`, `tags`.

 ### Post Icon

-On top of that, you can specify an icon (ascii/unicode emoji) in the front matter:
+On top of that, you can specify an icon (ascii/unicode emoji):

 Example: